 Not letting myself get too annoyed with that, the introductory chapter completely hooked me.
 It slides gently into skepticism about fixed beliefs: prevention, stents, drugs drugs drugs, exercise, and (yes) diet.
 Brave and true.
 But then he veers off into a bit too much science, discussed as though the reader is accustomed to processing academic information.
 To me there isn’t enough explanation for the layperson of its machinery, and that ellipsis (again how could he miss it?) smacks again of elitism: what, you can’t critically read academic papers?
 Two choices: believe me ’cause I know what I’m talking about, or drop everything and apply for medical school.

 Careful, John, says my self-interested self.
-Nobody will read this review of course but if Dr. Hadler ever did, I suppose I could lose the potential endorsement of something I might write, and annoy someone who agrees with my views.
+Nobody will read this review of course but if Dr. Hadler ever did, I suppose I could lose some potential endorsement of something I might write, and annoy someone who agrees with my views.
 Such people are few and far between.
 Still, it’s like a very expensive wine with an old impressive label that’s unexpectedly a bad bottle.
-I haven’t yet read any of his other books, but somebody like Nortin Hadler is entitled to one in ten or so corked howler.
+I haven’t yet read any of his other books, and they may be wonderful.
+An d anyway isn’t somebody like Nortin Hadler entitled to a corked howler maybe one in ten?
 But somebody like me is entitled to call it as I see it, and I’m afraid although it has its moments overall I’m put off by the smell.
 5.5.